top of page

 Fully Human!
 Fully Alive!

 Poetry is powerful and playful.
-Poetry can be a platform and a playground for creativity, intellect, emotion, and spirituality.
+Poetry-based expressive writing can be a platform and a playground for creativity, spirituality, intellect and emotion.

 Poetry promotes living authentically with one's self, with others, and with the environment.
 Poetry is as much about personal experience, perception, and reflection as it is about writing.
 It expands the depth and breadth of what we take note of, how we process experience, and how we reflect on the world around us.